-In June 2019 Central Government awarded the Council £150,000 capacity funding to support the delivery of the North Dorchester site10.
+In June 2019 Central Government awarded the Council £150,000 capacity funding to support the delivery of the North Dorchester site.
 As part of the bid, the Council had made clear its intention to undertake a high level Viability Appraisal to inform the next stage of the production of the Local Plan Review, and said that from recent experience of the Gillingham Southern Extension the Council appreciated the need to understand the cost implications of the infrastructure requirements on large scale schemes.
-It is therefore surprising that no work on this has yet been undertaken, and there is still no evidence to demonstrate that the proposal will be deliverable in a sustainable fashion.
+It is therefore extremely disappointing and questionable as to why no work on this has yet been undertaken, and there is still no evidence to demonstrate that the proposal will be deliverable in a sustainable fashion.